 Understanding a home’s market value

 The market value of a home is the price buyers are willing to pay for a house, and varies over time depending on prevailing market conditions.
 It is not the listing price.
-Michelle Queen, one of Georgia’s top real estate agents with 18 years of experience, puts it bluntly: “The market value is what the home is actually worth.”
+Michelle Queen, a top real estate agent in Cartersville, Georgia with 19 years of experience, puts it bluntly: “The market value is what the home is actually worth.”

-The factors used to determine the market value of a home are:
+Factors used to determine the market value of a home

 Comparing sales prices is a big factor in determining a home’s market value.
 Real estate agents do this by running a comparative market analysis (CMA).
 “When I’m running house values, I’ll look at what’s sold in the same subdivision or within a mile, and compare prices with properties that are similar to the client’s property,” says Queen, helping her make an educated determination of the home’s market value.